Sleep disordered breathing and driving.

 Keywords: Obstructive Sleep Apnea (OSA), sleep apnea, oral appliance, apnea/hypopnea index (AHI), Dental Sleep Medicine, and Orofacial Pain.

 In Italy, a medical journal reported that drivers with Obstructive Sleep Apnea (OSA) faced a greater risk of being involved in a motor vehicle crash.
 This review also mentions that OSA is a common sleep disorder with commercial drivers who operate heavy vehicles and its treatment can help reduce the number of road-related deaths.
 While OSA is the most common sleep disordered breathing and is a condition that can severely impact one’s health, work functionality, and lifestyle.
-Dr. Stan Farrell, a member of the American Academy of Dental Sleep Medicine and board certified with the American Board of Orofacial Pain, has extensive training in treating sleep apnea and other sleep disorders.
-If you think you might be suffering from obstructive sleep apnea, call Dr. Farrell at 480-945-3629 to set your consultation and visit AZ TMJ at www.headpaininstitute.com.
+If you think you might be suffering from obstructive sleep apnea, call Dr. Teruel at 480-945-3629 to set your consultation and visit Head Pain Institute at www.headpaininstitute.com.

 Accattoli MP.